Special Educational Needs and Disabilites

 Our school has an inclusive ethos and works in partnership with children, parents and other agencies to provide the best possible education outcomes for all.
 At Harehills Primary School we strongly believe that all children are individuals and are entitled to receive a rich, varied and relevant learning experience.
 We have high expectations of all our children and put support in place at the earliest possible stage where needed.
 All teachers teach students with special educational needs and disabilities, as a result we foster a whole school approach to SEND.
 We actively seek to remove barriers to learning and participation; fostering and nurturing a positive approach to meeting the diverse needs of each individual regardless of age, gender, ethnicity, attainment level or background.

-An appropriate and accessible learning environment is provided within the school means and confines of the building and adapted where possible with additional funding if available and necessary e.g. intimate care changing facilities.
+An appropriate and accessible learning environment is provided within the school means and confines of the building and adapted where possible with additional funding if available and necessary e.g. intimate care changing facilities and a lift in the annex building.

 Miss Caroline Pallas as Assistant Head teacher has the strategic lead for SEND and Inclusion.

 All SEND provision is co-ordinated by the SENCo Mrs Alison Liversage and overseen and managed by the Senior Leadership team (SLT).
-The SLT monitor, review and evaluate all SEND provision on a regular basis throughout the year and report to the school governing body on how individual needs are being met and how SEND funding is used.
+The SLT monitor, review and evaluate all SEND provision on a regular basis throughout the year and report to the school governing board on how individual needs are being met and how SEND funding is used.
 Funding may for example be spent on additional services.
-As an example, the school employs the services of a Speech and Language Therapist who works two days a week in school with children who need this additional support.
+As an example, the school employs the services of a Speech and Language Therapist (Mrs Anne-Marie Owen) who works two days a week in school (Tuesday and Wednesday) with children who need this additional support.
+The school also purchases additional traded time from the Educational Psychologist.

 We have a named governor (Mr Sam Paechter) who takes a specific responsibility for SEND within the Governing Body.